Sen. Rand Paul, was he prescient?

 The reason the government lied was probably to conceal an illegal operation to arm Syrian rebels.
 Ambassador Stevens was the coordinator.

-It wasn’t authorized by Congress and it is a blatant violation of law.
+It wasn’t authorized by Congress and it is a blatant violation of the law.
 The CIA claims they were only liaison’s with MI-6 and they didn’t have to get permission from the Senate Intelligence Committee.
 That is ludicrous.
 The British had left Benghazi by the time of the attack.

 That needs investigating!